Unfitted finite element methods for axisymmetric two-phase flow

 where $\vec n$ is the outer unit normal to $\partial\mR$.
 Let $(\cdot,\cdot)$ and $\langle\cdot,\cdot\rangle$ be the $L^2$-inner products over $\mR$ and $\bI$, respectively.
 Then by imposing the axisymmetric conditions, we are able to transform the 3d formulation \eqref{eqn:3dwf} into a set of equations in the subset $\mR$ of the 2d meridian halfplane and in $\bI$ as follows.
 Given the initial velocity $\vec u_0\in\bU$ and $\vec\mZ(\cdot,0)\in\bX$, we find $\vec u\in\mathbb{V}$, $p\in L^2(0,T;\bP)$, $\vec\mZ\in H^1(0,T;\bX)$ and $\varkappa\in L^2(0,T; L^2(\bI))$ such that for all $t\in(0,T]$

 where in these expressions we introduced

 Compared to \eqref{eqn:3dwf}, we note an extra weight $r$ or $\vec\mZ\cdot\vec e_1$ was introduced in \eqref{eqn:weakform} since the volume and surface integrals were transformed into area and line integrals.
 The detailed derivation of \eqref{eqn:weakform} is presented in Appendix~\ref{app:asywf}.
 The main advantage of this axisymmetric reduction is that the boundary conditions at the artificial boundary appear naturally in the formulation, see \cite{Ganesan08accurate}.
-For example, we actually have the free slip boundary condition for the velocity on $\partial_z\mR$, which is inferred by \eqref{eq:weak1}.
-Moreover, \eqref{eq:weak4} implies the homogeneous Neumann boundary for $\vec\mZ\cdot\vec e_2$ on $\partial\bI$.
+For example, we actually have the free slip boundary condition for the velocity on $\partial_z\mR$, which is inferred by $\vec u\in\mathbb{V}$.
+Moreover, it can be shown that \eqref{eq:weak4} implies the $90^\circ$ contact angle condition \eqref{eq:bc}, see \cite[Appendix~A]{BGN19variational} for details.

 In this axisymmetric setting, we denote by $E(\rho_{_c}, \vec u(t),\vec\mZ(t))$ and $M(\vec\mZ(t))$ the energy of the system and the enclosed volume of the axisymmetric surface $\mS(t)$, respectively.
 On recalling \eqref{eq:3DEnergy} and using \eqref{eq:mSp} and \eqref{eq:uu}, then it holds